rahul-pisharody/OpenComputers-Delta-Swarm/README.md

 A Drone-Swarm program based on Master-Slave architecture

 Requirements:
- 1. Drone with navigation uprade
+ 1. Drone with navigation uprade and wireless card
  2. Any wireless setup (Tablet, Computer with Wireless Relay, even a Robot with Wireless capability)

 Instructions: